dereuromark/composer-prefer-lowest/README.md

 - custom libraries to be used by apps/projects which have at least one dependency to other libraries

 It is somewhat important for the involved packages to follow semver here.
 Otherwise some of the comparison might be problematic.

+This is not so useful for projects, as here there is no need to test against anything than latest versions already in use.
+Also, if your library has no dependencies, you can skip prefer-lowest checks as well as this validation.

 ## Installation
 It is recommended to run only for CI and `composer update --prefer-lowest`.